-The biggest drawbacks to doing business in Japan are the cumbersome and expensive tax regimens and the complexity involved in starting a business.
+The most significant drawbacks to doing business in Japan are the cumbersome and expensive tax regimens and the complexity involved in starting a business.
 In addition, Japanese culture and business practices contain many pitfalls for the uninformed businessperson.
 Understanding these will be key to success.

-Japan is known for some of the longest working hours in the world, although the usual work week in Japan is from 8am to 5pm, Monday to Friday.
+Although the usual workweek is from 8am to 5pm, Japan is known for some of the longest working hours in the world.
 By law, employees aren't supposed to work more than 40 hours a week, but most work significantly longer hours as it's seen as a sign of dedication to the workplace.

 Formal business attire is expected.
 Dark suits are commonly worn.

 Greetings are formal and usually involve a bow of the head and then a handshake.
 The most senior member of a delegation should be greeted first.

 Gifts are not always expected, unless they're small items branded by or representing one's company.
 The presentation of the gift is also important.
 Receiving a gift should be done using both hands.